syedirsad/NEWNPGWEB/README.md

 ## Available Scripts

-In the project directory, you can run:

 ### `npm run dev`

 Runs the app in development mode.
-Open [http://localhost:5173](http://localhost:5173) (or the address shown in your terminal) to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.
+Open the local address shown in your terminal (usually `http://localhost:5173`) to view it in your browser.
+The page will automatically reload when you make changes.

 ### `npm run build`

 Builds the app for production to the `dist` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles and optimizes your code for the best performance.
+This is the command that Netlify will use.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

 ## Deployment to Netlify

-1. Push your code to a GitHub repository.
-2. Log in to your Netlify account.
-3. Click on "Add new site" -> "Import an existing project".
-4. Connect your GitHub repository.
-5. Configure the build settings:
+If your site is already connected to a GitHub repository on Netlify, ensure the build settings are configured as follows:

-    *   **Build command:** `npm run build`
+1.  **Build command:** `npm run build`
-    *   **Publish directory:** `dist`
+2.  **Publish directory:** `dist`
-6. Click "Deploy site".

-Netlify will automatically build and deploy your project from the `dist` folder.
+Pushing your updated code to the connected GitHub branch will trigger a new build and deploy your site automatically.